richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 The following problems exists with the current registry:

-- Many of the entries in the Extension Field Types registry have swapped some of the nibbles; 1234 is listed as 1432 for example.
+- Many of the entries in the Extension Field Types registry have swapped some of the nibbles; 0x1234 is listed as 0x1432 for example.
 This document marks the erroneous values as reserved.
 - Some values were mistakenly re-used.

 ## Network Time Security Registries

 {{!RFC8915}} defines the Network Time Security (NTS) protocol.
-Sections 7.1 through 7.5 (inclusive) added entries to existing regisries.
+Sections 7.1 through 7.5 (inclusive) added entries to existing registries.

 Section 7.6 created a new registry, NTS Key Establishment Record Types, that partitions the assigned numbers into three different registration